Metrics

 - BigQuery.
 Look for the

-project.
-Be aware that there are large amounts of data in BigQuery and you can spend a lot of money if you don't restrict your queries. - Looker is backed by BigQuery and there is a Firefox Accounts folder there
+firefox_accountsdataset in themozdataproject.
+Be aware that there are large amounts of data in BigQuery and you can spend a lot of money if you don't restrict your queries. - Looker is backed by BigQuery and there is a Mozilla accounts folder there.

 - There are several dashboards in grafana with a mix of these metrics on them